-Session 1 / Draw a histogram
+Session 1 / Draw a line chart

 Session 2 / Draw a line chart